iryont/lua-struct/README.md

 ### what is it for?
 You can use it to pack and unpack binary data in pure lua.
 The idea is very similar to PHP unpack and pack functions.

+### byte order
+You can use < or > at the beginning of the format string to specify the byte order.
+Default is little endian (<), but you can change it to big endian (>) as well.
+It is possible to dynamically change the byte order within the format string, so in general you can save types in different byte orders.

 ### available types
 ```
 "b" a signed char.